ClinSeq/Clinical-Cancer-Genomics-Course/docs/lectures/lectures.md

-??? example " Day 1 : Cancer genome and mutational processes"
+??? example " Day 1 : Introduction to cancer genome and mutational processes"

     1. An introduction to the cancer genome and mutational processes in cancer I. [PDF](pdf/conda.pdf)
     2. An introduction to the cancer genome and mutational processes in cancer II.
 [PDF](pdf/conda.pdf)